danielyxie/bitburner/markdown/bitburner.bladeburner.getskillupgradecost.md

 RAM cost: 4 GB

-This function returns the number of skill points needed to upgrade the specified skill.
+This function returns the number of skill points needed to upgrade the specified skill the specified number of times.

 The function returns -1 if an invalid skill name is passed in.